-I spent 2 weeks traveling in the Yucatan Peninsula in Mexico exploring the beautiful beaches, visiting ancient Mayan ruins and of course checking out the world-renowned Tulum Cenotes.
+I spent two weeks traveling in the Yucatan Peninsula in Mexico exploring the beautiful beaches, visiting ancient Mayan ruins, and of course, checking out the world-renowned Tulum Cenotes.

 If you don’t know what a Cenote is, it’s basically a natural sinkhole filled with fresh groundwater which is typically a vibrant blue or crystalline color due to the surrounding limestone rocks.

-In this guide, you will find my pick of the 9 Best Tulum Cenotes including where to find them, how much they cost and what to expect.
+In this guide, you will find my pick of the 9 Best Tulum Cenotes including where to find them, how much they cost, and what to expect when you arrive.

 TULUM CENOTES OVERVIEW